[nginx] Explaining how to view, configure, and locate access logs

 "$http_x_ forwarded_for" "X-Forwarded-For"

-(source IP )
+(Source IP )

-"-" When going through Proxy or LB,
+"-" When going through a proxy or load balancer,

 the previous source IP address is displayed.